boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 ***Escaping Local Optima in the Waddington Landscape: A Multi-Stage TRPO–PPO  Approach for Single-Cell Perturbation Analysis - To be Submitted to   IEEE Transactions on Computational Biology and Bioinformatics***

+*** To be included in the evaluation section:  Epitopea: A Distilled Convex–Nonconvex Reinforcement Framework for Dynamic Cytokine Control in Peptide-MHC II Antigenic Landscapes- Include in the evalution section***

 (https://arxiv.org/html/2510.13018v1)

 ****(To be submitted) - Enhanced Adaptive Stochastic Gradient Descent: Convergence Analysis and Its Application in Single-Cell Perturbation Analysis (To be submitted to IEEE Transactions on Neural Networks and Learning Systems)****